thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ---

-### 3.8 - Physical and Environmental Requirements
+### 3.8 Physical and Environmental Requirements

-The client's requirements dictate that the software must work with any commercially available webcam, and on any commercially available machine.
+The client's requirements dicate that the software must work with any commercially available webcam, and on any commercially available machine.
 The webcam component of the software could be either built-in, or a separate peripheral, such as a USB connected webcam.
 To perform image recognition on the video footage, the webcam must be of a reasonable quality.
 Blurry or out-of-focus footage would be much more difficult to intepret, both visually and via image recognition or computer vision techniques.
 The camera (and by extension, the device running the software) must be positioned in such a way to have an unobstructed view of a given intersection, and in a secure place, so that the device cannot